COGS9/wi26/pages/final-project/group-work.md

 ---
 layout: default
-title: Group Work Primer
+title: Advice
 has_children: false
 parent: 🗂️ Final Project
 nav_order: 1
-permalink: /final-group-project/group-work-primer
+permalink: /group-project/advice
 ---

-# Primer on Group Work
+# Advice for Group Projects

-Group projects are difficult because getting a group of people on the same page and working collaboratively on a single goal involves good communication.
-Please follow the advice below for how to effectively work on a group project.
-This is mostly the same practical advice I give new hires and junior data scientists in the industry when working on a team-based report.
-It is a process that has yielded good results in the real world.

-1. There needs to be a team leader.
-This person should be expected to contribute less work but will have the all-important task of directing the flow of the project, gathering requirements, and checking on the status of work.
-This person should be the organizer of the document and also ensure there is one single voice in the report.
-2. Select a single messaging/communication channel.
-There needs to be a technology that everyone agrees on and will check to ensure timely communication.
-It could be Email, WhatsApp, Discord, LINE, etc. It does not matter, but there needs to be something.
-I prefer Discord for college projects.
+Group projects can be challenging.
+Getting multiple people aligned and working toward a shared goal requires clear communication and structure.
+The guidance below reflects best practices for group work:

+1. **Designate a team leader.** This person may do slightly less hands-on writing, but plays a critical role in coordinating the project: organizing the document, clarifying requirements, tracking progress, and ensuring the final report has a single, consistent voice.
+2. **Choose one communication channel.** Pick a platform everyone agrees to use and will check regularly (email, Discord, WhatsApp, LINE, etc.).
+The specific tool doesn’t matter—consistency does.
+For student projects, I recommend Discord.
-3. Each person needs to be assigned a task, and every person should have a backup, in case they drop the class, become ill, or need help to understand and finish a task, e.g. write the ethics portion.
+3. **Assign clear responsibilities.** Every team member should have a defined task, and each task should have a backup person in case someone gets sick, drops the class, or needs help completing their work (e.g., the ethics section).
-4. First draft of deliverables should be added to the document at least 3-4 days before the due date to allow for proofreading, and revisions, and to be pulled into the main text body and unified.
+4. **Start early on drafts.** Initial drafts should be added to the shared document at least 3–4 days before the deadline.
+This allows time for revision, proofreading, and integrating sections into a cohesive final product.
-5. Every person should be assigned a different section to proofread.
+5. **Distribute proofreading.** Assign each person a section they did not write to proofread.
+This improves clarity and catches errors.
-6. Communicate early and often.
-If you have an issue, become ill, or need help.
-Do not wait until the final day to reach out to your team.
-The later you wait the more work there will be and it will feel rushed and the pressure will mount.
-It is perfectly fine to have trouble/issues.
-But try not to make issues for your team by having a lack of communication.
-7. Before you begin to work on a part by yourself, have an initial meeting where you discuss the requirements, think through some ideas, and ensure everyone is on the same page and in agreement.
-A lot of times people say they understand something, or "know what you are talking about" ask them to repeat it to the group in their own words.
-It is not about being right or wrong, but about ensuring there are no gaps in understanding.
-As they will become larger as time goes on if they are not resolved early and often.
-8. Finally, make sure you meet and do not wait for everyone to be free to meet.
-In all of your meetings, there should be someone taking notes and meeting minutes.
-Email these out or add them to a google drive folder for everyone to review.
-This is especially helpful if someone can't make a meeting.
-Do not keep pushing a meeting or choose not to meet because 1-2 people can't make it.

-Hope this helps!
+6. **Communicate early and often.** If you’re stuck, confused, or dealing with an issue, let your team know as soon as possible.
+Waiting until the last day increases stress and workload for everyone.
+Problems are normal; lack of communication is not.
+7. **Meet before dividing work.** Start with an initial group meeting to discuss the requirements, brainstorm ideas, and confirm shared understanding.
+A useful technique is to ask team members to restate the plan in their own words—this helps uncover misunderstandings early, before they grow into larger problems.
+8. **Meet regularly and take notes.** Don’t postpone meetings until everyone is available.
+Meet anyway, assign someone to take notes, and share meeting minutes afterward (via email or a shared folder).
+This keeps everyone informed, especially those who can’t attend.

+I hope this helps set your group up for a smooth and successful collaboration!

+Prof. Lai